 Average Weather in Iqaluit Canada

-In Iqaluit, the temperature typically varies from -22°F to 54°F over the course of the year, and is rarely below -37°F or above 65°F.
+In Iqaluit, the summers are cold and mostly cloudy and the winters are frigid, snowy, windy, and overcast.
+Over the course of the year, the temperature typically varies from -22°F to 54°F and is rarely below -37°F or above 65°F.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 In Iqaluit, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

 The clearer part of the year in Iqaluit begins around April 10 and lasts for 3.6 months, ending around July 28.
 On May 25, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 47% of the time, and overcast or mostly cloudy 53% of the time.

 The cloudier part of the year begins around July 28 and lasts for 8.4 months, ending around April 10.
 On December 24, the cloudiest day of the year, the sky is overcast or mostly cloudy 76% of the time, and clear, mostly clear, or partly cloudy 24% of the time.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Iqaluit varies throughout the year.